department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 You'll start receiving help the day you reach out to us.
 We offer same-day services to make sure we can either address your mental health need, or schedule the right follow-up care, right away.
 The specific care you receive will depend on how urgent your needs are and the level of treatment you're looking for.

 **Same-day services may include care such as:**
-- Meeting face-to-face with a VA provider (including walk-in appointments at a clinic or urgent care center)
+- Meeting face-to-face with a VA health care provider (including walk-in appointments at a clinic or urgent care center)
 - Having a telehealth or video care appointment with a VA provider
-- Talking by phone with a nurse who can offer medical advice (called "nurse triage")
+- Talking by phone with a VA nurse who can offer medical advice (called "nurse triage")
-- Communicating with a VA health care provider through Secure Messaging
+- Communicating with a VA provider through Secure Messaging
 - Scheduling a future appointment
 - Getting a prescription filled